 ‘Meeting Point’.
 Although it’s been criticised as an unsuccessful poem, ‘Meeting Point’ is an ambitious and, to our mind, very interesting attempt to capture the experience of being with somebody you love and feeling yourselves to be outside of space and time.

 ‘Snow’.
 One of Louis MacNeice’s most popular and best-known poems, ‘Snow’ is a description of the snow falling outside the window.
 The poem is worth reading for the astonishing language-use in the fourth line alone: ‘World is suddener than we fancy it.’

 ‘London Rain’.
-This masterly MacNeice poem, written against the backdrop of WWII, might be considered that conflict’s response to Edward Thomas’s ‘Rain’, written during the First World War.
+This masterly MacNeice poem, written against the backdrop of impending war (shortly before the outbreak of WWII in 1939), might be considered that conflict’s response to Edward Thomas’s ‘Rain’, written during the First World War.
 Like Thomas, MacNeice uses the rain pouring down outside as a springboard for meditations about life, death, war, and the numinous and religious.

 ‘Prayer Before Birth’.
 Another poem written during the Second World War, ‘Prayer Before Birth’ muses about the kind of world that an as-yet-unborn child will be brought into.
 And what will that child grow up to be, given the horrors and atrocities being witnessed every day?
 One of MacNeice’s most frequently anthologised poems.